 From the drinks to the décor, here’s what you need.

-This summer your garden is your stage.
-For drinks, brunches, barbecues… everything we’ve missed the last year passed.
-You want your gatherings to go down a treat and there’s no more perfect excuse for a spectacular garden party than the return of the tennis.
-So whether you’ve got a lawn as manicured as The Queen’s Club or a balcony that’s actually rather ace, we’ve pulled together ideas for the ultimate racquet-themed soiree.
-It’s been so long since we’ve hosted you want to knock your guests’ (tennis) socks off.
+- This summer your garden is your stage.
+For drinks, brunches and barbecues alike, you want your gatherings to go down a treat and there’s no more perfect excuse for a spectacular garden party than the return of the tennis.
+So whether you’ve got a lawn as manicured as The Queen’s Club or a balcony that’s actually rather ace, we’ve pulled together ideas for the ultimate racquet-themed soiree that will knock your guests’ (tennis) socks off.
 Here’s how…

 A highlight of the tennis is so often the afternoon tea.
 Make scones with Pimm’s soaked fruit and boozy cream.
 Mix caster sugar with Pimm’s, stir in the fruit and cover, leaving to soak for an hour.
 Whisk double cream with icing sugar and a splash of Pimm’s to make a delicious accompaniment.
 Additionally, think mini strawberry tarts, Eton Mess, Pimm’s and lemonade jellies in jars and quail scotch eggs.

 Alternatively, set the table for a dinner party.
 Start with salmon, samphire and charred cucumber salad – a nod to traditional cucumber sandwiches.
 For mains, think barbecued steak with anchovy garlic butter, flame-baked cauliflower kebabs or Jersey Royal crab cakes.
 For dessert try grilled wild strawberries with vanilla cream, or a showstopping pavlova.